celo-org/docs/blog/2021-11-18-using-the-graph/index.md

 You can learn more about [querying your subgraph from the hosted service here](https://thegraph.com/docs/hostedservice/query-hosted-service).

 The following embedded code notebook from [Observable HQ](https://observablehq.com/) shows how to query the subgraph I deployed with basic Javascript.
 You can [view the notebook on Observable here](https://observablehq.com/@critesjosh/query-the-graph).
+I wrote a post that goes into more detail about Observable, you can [read it here](../2021-11-18-observable-intro/index.md).

 You can inspect the JavaScript objects in the notebook by clicking on them.
 Try clicking on the `result` object.
 Click on the `names` array in the `data` object.